The 13 Best Master’s Degree Options for Teachers

 For the many who have earned their teaching master’s degree — and the many more who aspire to do so — a passion for knowledge and the desire to be an even better teacher are among the key motivators.

-Whether it’s a Master of Education (MEd), a Master of Arts in Teaching (MAT) or one of the many degree programs that focus on a specific subject area, there is a wide range of master’s degrees for teachers to choose from.
+Whether it’s a Master of Education (MEd), a Master of Arts in Teaching (MAT) or one of the many degree programs that focus on a specific subject area, there is a wide range of master’s degrees to choose from.

 If you are among the many educators who are considering earning a graduate degree, read on to explore the best master’s degrees for teachers depending upon your goals, interests and more.